-Festoon: A string of ribbons, tinsel, small flags, pinwheels, streamer, pennants, balloons or lights, typically strung overhead in loops.
+Festoon: A string of ribbons, tinsel, small flags, pinwheels or lights, typically strung overhead in loops.

-Flag.
-Any fabric, banner, or bunting containing distinctive colors, patterns, or symbols used as a symbol of a government, political subdivision, or other entity.
-Any sign printed or painted on cloth, plastic, canvas, or other like material with distinctive colors, patterns, or symbols attached to a pole or staff and anchored along only one edge or supported or anchored at only two corners.
+Flag: Any fabric, banner, or bunting containing distinctive colors, patterns, or symbols used as a symbol of a government, political subdivision, or other entity.